 There are many, many ways to make a loaf of Sourdough bread.
 So many methods and techniques, so much conflicting advice online in blogs, books, videos, it's really quite overwhelming and put me off making sourdough for ages.
 Not to mention that most recipes I saw told me to throw away a portion of my starter on a regular basis!

 The truth is that with knowledge of the principle of yeasted bread making, and an understanding of how sourdough bread works, when you actually come to make a loaf you realise how simple it is and really how flexible the process is.
 In many ways it’s the trickiest bread to make and in many ways the simplest.

 Following on from a few sourdough videos I've made recently you guys have been requesting a recipe left, right and centre so here it is.
 This is the recipe I use week in week out, in the way I do it to fit in with my lifestyle.
 No waste, no discard.
 I use a 100% wholemeal rye starter, but you can use whichever you like or already have.

-I’ll leave some links at the bottom of the recipe to a few videos you might find helpful.
+If it’s helpful, theres a full video tutorial here, and I’ll leave some links at the bottom of the recipe to a few more sourdough videos too.

 Sourdough Loaf for Beginners

 This recipe will make one sourdough loaf however, I always make at least two.
 It’s a long process so you might as well.
 You’ll get more practice and more to eat and you can always freeze one if you need to.